DCTDAO/dctdao-subgraph/README.md

-# Uniswap V2 Subgraph
+# DCTDAO Subgraph

-[Uniswap](https://uniswap.org/) is a decentralized protocol for automated token exchange on Ethereum.
+[DCTDAO](https://dctdao.org/) is a decentralized protocol for automated token exchange on Avalanche.

-This subgraph dynamically tracks any pair created by the uniswap factory.
-It tracks of the current state of Uniswap contracts, and contains derived stats for things like historical data and USD prices.
+This subgraph dynamically tracks any pair created by the dctdao factory.
+It tracks of the current state of DCTDAO contracts, and contains derived stats for things like historical data and USD prices.

 - aggregated data across pairs and tokens,
 - data on individual pairs and tokens,